The Real Thing (British band): History

+Original member Kenny Davis died from drowning aged 44.

+Ray Lake took his own life on 9 March 2000.
+He was suffering from a heroin addiction.

 In 2002, Daft Punk's Thomas Bangalter teamed up with DJ Falcon to release a single under the name of Together, which sampled the Real Thing's 1977 song "Love's Such a Wonderful Thing".
-The song was entitled "So Much Love to Give" and became a big club hit (though the single only peaked at No. 71 in the UK charts for Bangalter & Falcon), so much so that a number of other dance records used the same sample over the following years.
+The song was entitled "So Much Love to Give".
+It became a big club hit (though the single only peaked at No. 71 in the UK charts for Bangalter & Falcon), so much so that a number of other dance records used the same sample over the following years.
 One of these releases was by N-Trance's Kevin O'Toole and Dale Longworth, who covered "So Much Love to Give" under the name of Freeloaders and released it as a single crediting the Real Thing's vocal contribution unlike the earlier French duo's release.
 The single, released by AATW in 2005, peaked at No. 9 in the UK charts, giving The Real Thing their sixth Top Ten hit (including remixes) and last hit single.

+Eddie Amoo died on 23 February 2018.

 On 28 January 2022, the duo released their first album in over 40 years.

-Everything - The Real Thing Story
+Everything – The Real Thing Story

-In 2019, the band were featured in a documentary called Everything - The Real Thing Story, which charted the history of the band from Eddie's days in Merseybeat doo-wop act the Chants (said to be the only group ever to be backed by the Beatles), through Chris' group's SSB (the Sophisticated Soul Brothers) and Vocal Perfection.
+In 2019, the band were featured in a documentary called Everything – The Real Thing Story directed by Simon Sheridan, which charted the history of the band from Eddie's days in Merseybeat doo-wop act the Chants (said to be the only group ever to be backed by the Beatles), through Chris' group's SSB (the Sophisticated Soul Brothers) and Vocal Perfection.
 The latter act went on to be renamed The Real Thing by manager Tony Hall, after seeing the Coca-Cola advert on a large billboard in Piccadilly Circus.
 The documentary featured interviews with David Essex, Billy Ocean, Five Star's Denise Pearson, Kim Wilde and Leee John from Imagination; as well as all surviving members of the Chants and the Real Thing.
 As Eddie Amoo died during the production of the film, the documentary ended up being released two years after his death.
-Sheridan's lengthy interview with Amoo was shown in full on BBC Four in August 2020.
+After a theatrical run, the film was screened on BBC Four in August 2020.